ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/02-practical-examples.md

 Internet Search engines solve the problem of searching vast quantities of text for specified keywords (and then the separate problem of ranking these by relevance).
-Directly combing through billions of webpages on the Internet is not a realistic procedure for a search that needs to finish in microseconds.
+Directly searching through billions of webpages on the Internet is not a realistic procedure for a query that needs to finish in microseconds.
 Instead, search engines employ sophisticated data structures to efficiently access the information.

+A key idea behind *search indexes* is to organise the same collection in different ways depending on how we want to search it.
-A key concept for *search indexes*.
-Let's consider a simpler version of this problem:
+Consider a simpler version of this problem.
-A collection of songs by different artists, and we want to search it either by artist or song title.
-If the collection is just a list, with new songs being added to the end of it, both these searches would be slow.
+Suppose we have a collection of songs by different artists, and we want to search either by artist or by song title.
+If the collection is just a list, with new songs added at the end, both kinds of search will be slow.
-Combining songs by the same artist could make searching for artists faster, but would not help us search for a title.
+Grouping songs by artist could make artist searches faster, but it would not help us search by title.
-Instead we can create two separate indexes: One with all songs ordered alphabetically by artist, and the second ordered by song title.
-Then anyone who knows the alphabet can quickly find any song or artist using a variant of the binary search algorithm (see @sec:intro:searching).
+Instead, we can create two separate indexes: one in which all songs are ordered alphabetically by artist, and another in which they are ordered by title.
+Then anyone who knows the alphabet can quickly find a song or an artist using a variant of the binary search algorithm (see @sec:intro:searching).

 #### Example: Travel by train